Garmin Enduro 3 vs Suunto Race

 Which one is better?

-The Garmin Enduro 3 is the better buy for most people - its unmatched 90-day battery life crushes the Suunto Race.
-That said, grab the Suunto Race if you prioritize display quality and need a more vibrant screen for daily wear - it's similar-weight too at 2.93 oz.
+The Garmin Enduro 3 is the better buy for most people - its 90 days of battery life crushes the Suunto Race's 26 days.
+That said, grab the Suunto Race if you want a stunning AMOLED display and don't mind charging more often.

 Who should buy each?

-Choose the Garmin Enduro 3 if: you need maximum battery life for long hikes, value a lightweight design for endurance events, or want top-notch GPS navigation.
+Choose the Garmin Enduro 3 if: you need long battery life for multi-day adventures, prefer a lightweight design, or require extensive mapping features.
 (2.22 oz weight, 32 GB storage)

 Conclusion